ETH-PEACH-Lab/jupyterhub-docker/README.md

 Locally the callback url is set to: http://localhost:8000/hub/oauth_callback
 3. Add your username to the "admins" file in [/oauth](./oauth/)

+### Copier
+The Copier container copies the [testfiles folder](./oauth/testfiles/) into a shared named docker volume.
+Which is persistent but can occasionally be rewritten.
 ## Reference:
 Adapted from:
 https://github.com/jupyterhub/oauthenticator/blob/main/examples/full/